F-84 Thunderstreak and Thunderflash in 1/72 scale: : kit review & modelling report

 to page 2.....

 During searching a particular kit in my kit stash, I tumbled over a cardboard box and after opening it, I found a bunch of very old Thunderstreak kits.
 One Airfix 1/72 kit was stripped of its paint years ago, another Airfix kit was there and also an Italeri RF-84F Thunderflash was in the box.
 At the bottom I found an old decal sheet of Modeldecal with those typical NATO camouflage schemes and Dutch Decals for Dutch demo teams.
-It was decided not to put the cardboard box back, but start building the 3 models!
+It was decided not to put the cardboard box back, but start modelling the 3 models!

 But lets look briefly at the history.....